nikochiko/Otto/README.md

 - `$disconnect` -- Disconnect from the voice channel it is in
 - `$join` -- Join the voice channel you're in

+### Spotify

+Bot can connect with your Spotify and do things with it.
+For now it can only tell you what song you are currently listening to, but more functionality can be added in the future as it seems useful.

+- `$spotify connect` -- Get an OAuth URL that can be used to hand the bot an API key for getting your data
+- `$spotify status` -- Use this token to get status of what you're currenly playing.
+Replies with an embed of the track name, album name, album cover image, and an audio preview.

 ### Others

 `$otto` -- This is a ping kind of test command.
 Otto should reply to this with a "Hello!" if it is working.